woodser/monero-ts/README.md

 	e.g. For wallet name `test_wallet_1`, user `rpc_user`, password `abc123`, stagenet: `./monero-wallet-rpc --daemon-address http://localhost:38081 --stagenet --rpc-bind-port 38083 --rpc-login rpc_user:abc123 --wallet-dir ./`

-## How to Run Mocha Tests
+### How to Run Mocha Tests

 1. Download this project and install its dependenices.
 See [How to Use This Library](#how-to-use-this-library).
 2. Run monero-wallet-rpc and monero-daemon-rpc.
 See [How to Run Monero RPC](#how-to-run-monero-rpc).
 3. Configure the appropriate RPC endpoints and authentication by modifying `WALLET_RPC_CONFIG` and `DAEMON_RPC_CONFIG` in [TestUtils.js](src/test/TestUtils.js).
 4. Run all tests: `npm test` or run tests by their description, e.g.: `node_modules/mocha/bin/mocha src/test/TestAll --grep "Can get transactions by hash" --timeout 2000000`

-## How to Build WebAssembly from Source
+### How to Build WebAssembly Source

-This project uses WebAssembly to package and execute monero-core's source code for use in a browser or other WebAssembly-supported environment.
+This project uses WebAssembly to package and execute Monero Core's source code for use in a browser or other WebAssembly-supported environment.

 For convenience, pre-built WebAssembly files are committed to ./dist, but these files can be built independently from source code with the following steps: